AdhyaD/AdhyaD.github.io/index.md

 <body>
 <h1>Adhya is back!</h1>
 <p>Sort of a portfolio/blog/experiment log.
 Sort of an attempt.</p>
-<p>Teaching myself to build a website that can captures my research work </p>
+<p>Teaching myself to build a website that can help me capture my research work </p>
 </body>
 </html>